To help new mobility scooter owners we have published some basic tips that we have received from other users on our website.

 Familiarise yourself with the mobility scooter prior to making your first trip outside the home and get used to steering, starting and stopping.
 Some people advise practising with the mobility scooter in a safe area prior to using on the pavement or on the road.

 Build up the length of your trips gradually as your confidence grows.
-This will also give you a chance to test the battery range of your scooter.
+This will also give you a chance to test the battery range of your disability mobility scooter.

 Always drive your mobility scooter slowly and cautiously on public payments and give priority to pedestrians.
 Always treat pedestrians with respect.